Using Trauma-Informed Care to Address Homelessness

 Denver is experiencing a crisis of homelessness.
 The homeless population in Colorado spiked 8 percent since 2013 and is estimated to be more than 3,300 people in Denver.
 As others debate the causes, the Mental Health Center of Denver is responding with a solution – a promising new approach – an apartment complex that integrates trauma-informed care principles into housing.

 We know that homelessness may be caused or exacerbated by chronic mental or physical illness.
-The Mental Health Center of Denver, a member of the National Council for Behavioral Health, already recognizes the effects of trauma and integrates trauma-informed care into its services.
+The Mental Health Center of Denver, a member of the National Council for Mental Wellbeing, already recognizes the effects of trauma and integrates trauma-informed care into its services.
 After participating in a National Council Trauma-Informed Care Learning Community, the organization created a workgroup to apply more of the principles throughout all of its services.
 From this, integrating these principles into the center’s housing and residential services emerged.

 The Mental Health Center of Denver saw a growing need for affordable housing and developed Sanderson Apartments, an apartment complex that would take a trauma-informed approach to address homelessness.
 To create a trauma-informed space, the project used a Housing First model to connect individuals with permanent supportive housing that is based on previous research indicating this type of housing worked best for people experiencing chronic homelessness.
 In addition to truly listening to the voices of those who have experienced trauma, the Mental Health Center of Denver incorporated many of the concepts highlighted in the National Council’s Seven Domains of Trauma-Informed Care throughout the planning and building process to create safe and secure environments.
 Denver’s Social Impact Bond program and low-income housing tax credits from the Colorado Housing and Finance Authority help support the program and fully realize the practices and principles of trauma-informed care.